-8. Finally, go to the Settings tab to set constraints and additional parameters to your test like a Review Center, shuffling question order, and a timer.
-You can also add password protection and a computer function lock to your test.
+10. Finally, go to the Settings tab to set constraints and additional parameters to your test like a Review Center, shuffling question order, a timer, and password protection.

 To add a test to only one Section rather than to the master Course Outline:

 1. Go into the Section you want to add to, then choose Manage.

 2. Repeat the same test creation process as above.

 Note: you will not be able to save any tests you create in only a section to use in future courses.
 Create tests you plan to reuse at the parent course level.